-- 825. Multilateral approval shall be required for: - (a) The shipment of Type B(M) packages not conforming with the requirements of para.
-639 or designed to allow controlled intermittent venting. - (b) The shipment of Type B(M) packages containing radioactive material with an activity greater than $3000A_1$ or $3000A_2$, as appropriate, or 1000 TBq, whichever is the lower. - (c) The shipment of packages containing fissile material if the sum of the CSIs of the packages in a single freight container or in a single conveyance exceeds 50.
-Excluded from this requirement shall be shipments by sea-going vessels if the sum of the CSIs does not exceed 50 for any hold, compartment or defined deck area and the distance of 6 m between groups of packages or overpacks, as required in Table 11, is met. - (d) Radiation protection programmes for shipments by special use vessels in accordance with para.
-576(a). - (e) The shipment of SCO-III. - 826.
+825. Multilateral approval shall be required for:

+- (a) The shipment of Type B(M) packages not conforming with the requirements of para.
+639 or designed to allow controlled intermittent venting. - (b) The shipment of Type B(M) packages containing radioactive material with an activity greater than $3000A_1$ or $3000A_2$, as appropriate, or 1000 TBq, whichever is the lower. - (c) The shipment of packages containing fissile material if the sum of the CSIs of the packages in a single freight container or in a single conveyance

+- exceeds 50.
+Excluded from this requirement shall be shipments by seagoing vessels, if the sum of the CSIs does not exceed 50 for any hold, compartment or defined deck area and the distance of 6 m between groups of packages or overpacks, as required in Table 11, is met. - (d) Radiation protection programmes for shipments by special use vessels in accordance with para.
+576(a). - 826.
 A competent authority may authorize transport through or into its country without shipment approval, by a specific provision in its design approval. - 827.
-An application for approval of shipment shall include: - (a) The period of time, related to the shipment, for which the approval is sought; - (b) The actual radioactive contents, the expected modes of transport, the type of conveyance and the probable or proposed route; - (c) The details of how the precautions and administrative or operational controls, referred to in the certificates of approval for the package design, if applicable, issued under paras 810, 813 and 816, are to be put into effect. - 827A.
-An application for approval of SCO-III shipments shall include: - (a) A statement of the respects in which, and of the reasons why, the consignment is considered SCO-III. - (b) Justification for choosing SCO-III by demonstrating that: - (i) No suitable packaging currently exists; - (ii) Designing and/or constructing a packaging or segmenting the object is not practically, technically or economically feasible; - (iii) No other viable alternative exists.
+An application for approval of shipment shall include: - (a) The period of time, related to the shipment, for which the approval is sought; - (b) The actual radioactive contents, the expected modes of transport, the type of conveyance and the probable or proposed route; - (c) The details of how the precautions and administrative or operational controls, referred to in the certificates of approval for the package design, if applicable, issued under paras 810, 813 and 816, are to be put into effect. - 828.
+Upon approval of the shipment, the competent authority shall issue a certificate of approval.